himannamdari/biophilia-app/README.md

 readme_content = """
 # 🌿 BioPulse: Biophilia Score Predictor

+“Look deep into nature, and then you will understand everything better.” – Albert Einstein """

+The concept of biophilia refers to the human tendency to seek connection with nature and life.
+This app helps quantify that connection in a modern, tech-enhanced lifestyle.

 **BioPulse** is a data-driven Streamlit app that estimates your **Biophilia Score**—a reflection of how connected you are to nature—based on your daily habits and environment.

 ---